FizzyPopp/ChefCapp-Admin/README.md

 **The secrets folder is already inside `.gitignore`, do not move secrets outside the secrets folder unless you want to accidentally commit them (like James has already done sort of once).**

-I've added the private key file name and the init.sh into .gitignore, so it'll be okay if you accidentally leave them in the source dir.

 ### Alternatives to the init script

 It is possible to add the variables into your bash environment so that you do not need to source `init.sh` every time, but it's personal preference.
 This is the way that our live server will be provisioned.

 # Working with the project